barryclark/jekyll-now/_posts/2020-06-07-optional-pipe-syntax-part-3.md

 # Relation to Functional Programming
 The idea for this operator was inspired by the null conditional operator of C#.
 Furthermore I was interested in template metaprogramming and functional programming.
 I have gotten more proficient in both of those disciplines since I had the initial idea, but I am still learning a lot.
 The other day, I reached Chapter 10 in the excellent [Functional Programming in C++](https://www.manning.com/books/functional-programming-in-c-plus-plus) book by Ivan Čukić.
 Then I saw that my operator had a close relationship to the concept of a monad, which is often mentionned in the functional programming context.
 I pretty much implemented a combination of what the author calls the *transform* and *bind* functions for monads.
 I have just started with monads and I am excited to see how getting deeper into functional programming will shape my understanding of C++ in the future.

+# Code
+You can have a look at the code over [at my GitHub repository](https://github.com/geo-ant/funcpp).